 The experts on the Pritikin Science Advisory Board personally use no-calorie sweeteners.
 “Make no mistake, I eat pounds of whole fruits and vegetables every day.
-But I know that without the use of Splenda, my primary choice, some amounts of stevia, and an aspartame/acesulfame that I might get from an occasional diet 7-Up or other diet pop, I’d certainly be up a few pounds!” smiles Dr. Tom Rifai, MD, FACP, member of the Pritikin Scientific Advisory Board and Regional Medical Director of Metabolic Health & Weight Management at the Henry Ford Health System in Detroit, Michigan.
+But I know that without the use of Splenda, my primary choice, some amounts of stevia, and an aspartame/acesulfame that I might get from an occasional diet 7-Up or other diet pop, I’d certainly be up a few pounds!” smiles Dr. Tom Rifai, MD, FACP, member of the Pritikin Scientific Advisory Board and keynote speaker and founder of health education, coaching and consulting company Reality Meets Science® LLC.

 “Artificial sweeteners,” concludes Pritikin dietitian Kimberly Gomer, “can be an ally in your crusade for good health when they replace added, refined sugars and when they improve your adherence to a healthy diet like the Pritikin Eating Plan.”